Other Exercises

 And that even the nobles get properly handled

-Once that the cops have and caught 'em
+Once that the cops have after and 'em

 And that the ladder of law has no top and no bottom,

-Who to be feelin' that way without warnin'.
+Who just to be feelin' way without warnin'.

 And he spoke through his cloak, most deep and distinguished,